 Satay Sweet potato and Kale Curry

-Serves: 4 / Ready in: 1 hour / Difficulty: 3/5 / Storing: Best eaten fresh, can be stored in a sealed container in the fridge overnight, add a good splash of water when cooking.
+Best eaten fresh, can be stored in a sealed container in the fridge overnight.
+Add a good splash of water when reheating.

 Ingredients